-The holidays are a time for gathering to share special moments with family and friends, but presents and parties can shatter a carefully planned budget.
-According to the Deloitte Holiday Survey, the average cost of entertaining at home was $194 in 2014, with revelers spending even more on out-of-the-house parties and activities.
+The holidays are a time for gathering to share special moments with family and friends, but expensive Christmas gifts and parties can shatter a carefully planned holiday budget.
+According to the 2018 Deloitte Holiday Survey, the average cost of entertaining at home is $203, with revelers spending even more on out-of-the-house parties and activities.

-Still, there are ways to save money without sacrificing your holiday spirit.
+Still, there are ways to save money while retaining your holiday spirit.
 With a little imagination and planning, you can host a holiday party that comes off as elegant and effortless without breaking the bank.

 Neutral themes also allow you to use decorations you might already have on hand.
 For example, display your crisp white tablecloths and silver or glass bowls for a snowflake-themed party.
 On the other hand, if your yard is brimming with evergreens and pine cones, a woodland theme might be a natural choice.

 You can also host a party with culturally specific themes to transport your guests to another time and place.
-Let your winter revelers forget the biting winter weather outside with a Mexican fiesta.
-Or invite everyone to wear Hawaiian shirts to a tropical get-together in your home.
+Some cheap Christmas party ideas include letting your winter revelers forget the biting winter weather outside with a Mexican fiesta or inviting everyone to wear Hawaiian shirts to a tropical get-together in your home.

 Decide how many guests your home and budget can comfortably accommodate and stick to that figure.
 Hosting a party with 12 to 15 friends will be kinder to your wallet than trying to include an extensive guest list of 30 to 40 people.
 Additionally, you should let guests know whether it’s okay to bring kids or friends and ask them to RSVP at least five days before the party, so you won’t be tempted to buy too much food to account for unknown numbers.